 Many outstanding results

 Accordingly, Ho Chi Minh City has achieved remarkable results.
-The city's data center and cloud computing infrastructure have been upgraded and maintained to meet capacity and resource requirements with over 1,000 servers for the city's e-government information system.
-The specialized network system has been connected and expanded from the city to the commune, ward, Thu Duc City and affiliated units with over 800 connection points.
+The city's data center and cloud computing infrastructure have been upgraded and maintained to meet capacity and resource requirements, with over 1,000 servers for the city's e-government information system.
+The dedicated network system has been connected and expanded to connect from the city level down to the commune, ward, Thu Duc City, and affiliated units with over 800 connection points.
 The city has also established 8 large data warehouses.
-In particular, the city's data portal is connected and shares data with departments, branches, localities and is also connected with national databases; providing open data for people and businesses.
+Notably, the city's data portal is connected and shares data with departments, agencies, and localities, while also linking with national databases; providing open data to citizens and businesses.

-However, the city also has problems: Regulations and processes between ministries, localities and units are not synchronized, there are still shortcomings when switching from "paper" to "digital".
-IT infrastructure, internal networks, especially at the ward, commune and town levels need to be reviewed and upgraded to ensure seamless connection of the Ho Chi Minh City system.
-The progress of digitization and database construction is still slow, open data has not created the driving force to create an ecosystem of creativity, innovation and AI application.
-Specialized applications are still fragmented, there are no common, unified platforms, there is still (old) software that is not connected, unified in forms - processes - data in compliance with the Ho Chi Minh City Urban Government Architecture.
+However, the city also faces challenges: Regulations and procedures among ministries, localities, and units are not synchronized and remain inadequate when transitioning from "paper" to "digital."
+IT infrastructure and internal networks, especially at the ward, commune, and town levels, need to be reviewed and upgraded to ensure seamless interoperability within Ho Chi Minh City's systems.
+The progress of digitization and database development is slow, and open data has not yet created the impetus for fostering an ecosystem of innovation and AI application.
+Specialized applications are fragmented, lacking common, unified platforms; outdated software remains, and forms, processes, and data are not standardized to comply with Ho Chi Minh City's Urban Government Architecture.

-Improving capacity to serve the state and people
+Enhancing the capacity to serve the state and the people.

 At the meeting, Vice Chairman of the Ho Chi Minh City People's Committee Duong Anh Duc emphasized that data infrastructure is extremely important and needs to be interconnected.
-In data interconnection related to Project 06, it is proposed that the police sector soon test data interconnection to create efficiency in digital transformation.
-Vice Chairman Duong Anh Duc also suggested that the Department of Information and Communications soon announce digital services and digital applications so that people and businesses can soon apply them and have feedback... because digital transformation must be carried out on the principles of substance, quality and efficiency.
+Regarding data interconnection related to Project 06, he proposed that the police force should soon conduct trials of data interconnection to create effectiveness in digital transformation.
+Vice Chairman Duong Anh Duc also requested the Department of Information and Communications to promptly announce digital services and applications so that citizens and businesses can quickly use them and provide feedback… because digital transformation must be implemented based on the principles of substance, quality, and effectiveness.

-At the same time, other units also contributed many ideas to the Plan to implement the Digital Transformation Program and Smart City in 2024.
-Mr. Lam Nguyen Hai Long, Chairman of the Ho Chi Minh City Information Technology Association, said: Currently, small and micro enterprises want to carry out digital transformation but have limited resources.
-He proposed that the city support part of the funding for these subjects through organizations such as the City Business Association (HUBA) so that digital transformation activities can spread strongly in the business community.
+In parallel, other units also contributed many ideas to the City's Digital Transformation and Smart City Program Implementation Plan for 2024.
+Mr. Lam Nguyen Hai Long, Chairman of the Ho Chi Minh City Informatics Association, said: Currently, small and micro enterprises want to implement digital transformation but have limited resources.
+He proposed that the city provide partial financial support to these entities through organizations such as the Ho Chi Minh City Business Association (HUBA) so that digital transformation activities can be strongly disseminated within the business community.

-Data, especially public data, is only the state's right to actively exploit.
-Data is an asset that the more it is exploited, the more effective it is.
+Data, especially public data, can only be proactively exploited by the state.
+Data is an asset that becomes more effective the more it is exploited.
 Closed data is dead data.
-Therefore, data needs interaction and that interaction can only be achieved when there is impact and exploitation by people and businesses.
-It is proposed that the City select some contents to soon deploy the connection and linkage of data as well as implement the "digital completion dossier" as a mandatory regulation.
-The Ho Chi Minh City Informatics Association is ready to work with departments and branches to advise on this content.
+Therefore, data needs interaction, and that interaction can only be achieved through the involvement and exploitation of citizens and businesses.
+We propose that the City select several areas for early implementation of data connectivity and integration, as well as the mandatory creation of "digital completion documents."
+The Ho Chi Minh City Informatics Association is ready to collaborate with relevant departments and agencies to advise on this matter.

-“The city should include the topic of digital transformation awareness in the activities of Party cells, local community digital transformation teams, and training programs for officials at all levels to raise awareness for the city's civil servants and public employees.
-Because when awareness changes, thinking and implementation methods will certainly change.
-This will help businesses, especially technology businesses, have the opportunity to access and deploy digital transformation solutions in the public sector, promoting e-government and digital government,” Mr. Lam Nguyen Hai Long shared.
+“The city should incorporate the topic of digital transformation awareness into the activities of Party branches, community digital transformation groups at the local level, and training programs for officials at all levels to raise awareness among the city's civil servants and public employees.
+Because when awareness changes, the mindset and methods of implementation will certainly change.
+This will help businesses, especially technology companies, have the opportunity to access and deploy digital transformation solutions in the public sector, promoting e-government and digital government,” Mr. Lam Nguyen Hai Long shared.

-However, facilities and equipment are still very limited, the income of civil servants, public employees and workers is still difficult, so the city needs to prioritize resources to continue implementing digital transformation, focusing on key, key tasks that are fundamental to developing IT applications in the future, forming digital ecosystems such as the Land Data Ecosystem with the view that digital transformation not only improves the efficiency of state management but also creates new motivation and a new development environment for people and businesses to participate, contributing worthily to the economic and social development of the City.
+However, infrastructure and equipment are still very limited, and the income of civil servants and employees is still difficult.
+Therefore, the city needs to prioritize resources to continue implementing digital transformation, focusing on key tasks that form the foundation for the future development of IT applications and the formation of digital ecosystems such as the land data ecosystem.
+This is based on the view that digital transformation not only enhances the efficiency of state management but also creates new impetus and a new development environment for citizens and businesses to participate and make a worthy contribution to the economic and social development of the city.

-“With the proposed plans, the Department of Information and Communications needs to identify and select tasks that must be done quickly in the first quarter of 2024, such as allocating capital, building institutions, and activities related to digital transformation.
-Districts need to continue implementing the ongoing work and continue to carry out the following tasks to connect into a system.
-From now until 2025, we must strive for all work and communication with individuals, between individuals and organizations and the City's administrative apparatus to be basically carried out on a digital platform.
-Along with that, we must ensure implementation management, that is, operating the City's administrative activities must be on a digital platform,” Chairman of the Ho Chi Minh City People's Committee Phan Van Mai directed.
+“With the plans outlined, the Department of Information and Communications needs to identify the tasks that must be done quickly in the first quarter of 2024, such as allocating capital, building institutions, and activities related to digital transformation.
+Districts and counties need to continue implementing ongoing tasks and continue carrying out subsequent tasks to connect into a system.
+From now until 2025, we must strive to ensure that all interactions and communication with individuals, and between individuals and organizations and the city's administrative apparatus, are fundamentally conducted on a digital platform.
+Along with that, we must ensure that management and implementation, that is, the operation of the city's administrative activities, are also on a digital platform,” directed Chairman of the Ho Chi Minh City People's Committee Phan Van Mai.

 BA TAN